vedph/cadmus_tool/Readme.md

 ### Thesaurus Import Command

-🎯 Import one or more thesauri from JSON file(s) into a Cadmus database.
+🎯 Import one or more thesauri from one or more file(s) into a Cadmus database.
+Files can be JSON, CSV, XLS, XLSX and are selected according to their extension.
+Any unknown extension is treated as a JSON source.

 ```ps1
 ./cadmus-tool thes-import <InputFileMask> <DatabaseName> [-t <pgsql|mysql>] [-m <R|P|S>] [-d]